Four-day workweek: Major trial results

+Europe

 Iceland

 Two trials in Iceland between 2015 and 2019 in which working hours were reduced to 35 hours a week without pay reduction for 2,500 workers resulted in "dramatically increased" well-being, and improved work-life balance and stress ratings from employees, measured by a range of indicators such as burnout and perceived stress.
 Productivity also remained the same, or improved across the majority of all the workplaces, according to UK think tank Autonomy and the Icelandic Association for Sustainable Democracy.
 While framed as a "four-day week", the trial was for reduced working hours, not necessarily compressed within four days, from 40 to 35 and 36 hours.
-The study ran two large-scale trials and included more than 1% of Icelands entire population.
+The study ran two large-scale trials and included more than 1% of Iceland's entire population.
 The vast majority of the workplaces removed up to three hours from the week, not eight, as would be needed in a four-day week.
 Agreements to reduce work hours following the trial have led to a reduction of an hour or less.
-Due to that the study was perceived to be an "overwhelming success" 86% of the population that engage in wage labour later on got a permanent reduction of the time they have to spend at work through negotiations.
+Due to these factors, the study was perceived to be an "overwhelming success", with 86% of the population working in wage labour later receiving permanent reductions in time spent at work through negotiations.

+Spain

+In 2023, Valencia, Spain, implemented a pilot program scheduling local holidays on four consecutive Mondays, resulting in a four-day workweek for 360,000 workers.
+This initiative, designed by the left-wing Compromis coalition, showed notable health benefits, including reduced stress and improved air quality due to decreased vehicle emissions.
+Participants developed healthier habits, although there was an increase in tobacco and alcohol use.
+The program also positively impacted children's well-being through improved parental work-life balance.
+Hospitality and tourism saw increased activity, while retail experienced a decline in sales.